Supply Chain Management (Lean SCM Black Belt) (PG Dip/MSc)Back

 - Leadership, change and innovation management in supply chains (10 credits; 3 classroom days)

-- Managing Lean Projects in supply chains (10 credits; 3 classroom days)
+- Driving Operational and Supply Chain Excellence through Lean Leadership (10 credits; 3 classroom days)

 - Information systems and technologies in supply chain process design and improvement (one and a half days in classroom and e-learning)